FIRST® – WCPA

 • Browse to Pennsylvania Access to Criminal History

-• Select: “New Volunteer Record Check”
+• Select: “New Record Check (Volunteer)”

 • Fill out the information requested and submit form